Looking for a proposal development resource not listed here? Email the Office of Research and let us know what you would like to see.

 - Reference List of Freelance Graphics Specialists – This is a list of freelance experts in graphic design and medical illustration who may be available to help prepare various documents, e.g., grant proposals, manuscripts, dissertations.

-Large-Scale Proposal Services
+Large-Scale Proposal Support

 - NIH Large-Scale Proposal Services – The Research Development Team of UMMS Grant Services & Analysis provides proposal development assistance for NIH large-scale proposals.